imfulee/jaqen/README.md

 ![steam-directory](/docs/img/steam-directory.png)

-**Create the graphics dirtectory if you don't have it.**  In the game, all user modded graphics are placed under a `graphics/` directory.
+**Create the graphics directory if you don't have it.** In the game, all user modded graphics are placed under a `graphics/` directory.
 The graphics directory path might look something like this: `$HOME/.local/share/Steam/steamapps/compatdata/ID_NUMBER/pfx/drive_c/users/steamuser/Documents/Sports Interactive/Football Manager FM_VERSION/graphics`.
 The `graphics/` directory might not be existant and you may have to create your own.

 ![graphics-directory](/docs/img/graphics-directory.png)

 **Download the New GAN face pack and place it in the graphics directory.** The latest facepack could be found at the original [NewGAN-Manager release page](https://github.com/Maradonna90/NewGAN-Manager/releases) and would be under `Facepack Download`.
 I recommend renaming it as newgen.

 ![facepack-download-img](docs/img/facepack-download.png)